Codewithkarthi/Mongo-DB/README.md

 # Mongo-DB:
 MongoDB is a document database.
-It stores data in a type of JSON format called BSON.
+It stores data in a type of JSON format called BSON.It is a no sql database .

 A record in MongoDB is a document, which is a data structure composed of key value pairs similar to the structure of JSON objects.

 # Istall mongoshell (mongosh)